Quarantine pests

 How it spreads

 Brown rot spreads in a number of ways.
-The foremost common path for spreading is by seed potatoes, but it can also be spread through machinery, equipment, weeds and irrigation water.
+The most common pathway for spreading is by seed potatoes, but it can also be spread through machinery, equipment, weeds and irrigation water.
 Bacteria can survive freely in the soil but it is unclear how long they would survive during Swedish conditions.

 If you an infestation of brown rot